 I think fans have perfectly fair expectations.
 If they support a show and that support translates into viewers, then they should be rewarded with further seasons.
 In the case of “Dark Matter” fans, we weren’t.
 In the case of The Expanse fans, it looks like they may not either – but who knows.
 As a sci-fi fan, I’m rooting for them.

 What is the status of the effort to revive “Stargate”?
-Do you anticipate another social media event?
-If so, do you know approximately when it will take place?

 The revive “Stargate” campaign is on hold.
 Really, it was a campaign to let MGM know that whatever form that new fourth “Stargate” series takes, it should not be a reboot that dismisses 17 years of television fans have supported over these many years.
 It wouldn’t be that hard to create a new series that offers a jumping on point for new fans while rewarding longtime fans as well.